abdulkadirkaradas/api-client/docs/README.md

 ### For Advanced Users
 1. Check [Advanced Usage](./examples/advanced-usage.md) for complex patterns
 2. Dive into [EventBus](./eventbus.md) for event-driven architecture
+3. Use [Redis Service](./redis-service.md) for caching and rate limiting
-3. Use [Method Generator](./method-generator.md) for dynamic API methods
+4. Use [Method Generator](./method-generator.md) for dynamic API methods

 ### Platform-Specific
 - **Web Applications**: Focus on localStorage, sessionStorage, and cookie storage